by Texas Homesteader ~

 Assembling Dragonfly Garden Rock Art

-I placed the wings on each side of my dragonfly rock feature and stood back to take a look.
+I placed the rock wings on each side of my dragonfly rock feature and stood back to take a look.
 I love how it turned out, and I love the large bold garden accent size of it.

 And I really love how it honors my mom’s work and passion as a Master Naturalist.